26 January - Australia Day/Survival Day

-13 February - National Apology*
+13 February - National Apology Anniversary

-17 March 2016 - National Close the Gap Day
+15 March - National Close the Gap Day

-gives people the opportunity to show their support for closing the 17-year life expectancy gap between Aboriginal and Torres Strait Islanders and other Australians.
-It aims to raise awareness of the Aboriginal and Torres Strait Islander health crisis.
+The day gives people the opportunity to show their support for closing the life expectancy gap between Aboriginal and Torres Strait Islander people and other Australians.
+It is a chance for organisations and communities to hold events and raise awareness of the Indigenous health crisis.

 26 May - National Sorry Day

-3 June - Mabo Day*
+3 June - Mabo day

-1 July - The Coming of the Light Festival*
+1 July - Coming of the Light

-marks the day the London Missionary Society first arrived in Torres Strait.
+The Coming of the Light festival marks the day London Missionary Society first arrived in the Torres Strait.
 The missionaries landed at Erub Island on 1 July 1871, introducing Christianity to the region.

 9 August - International Day of the World's Indigenous People

-International Day of the World's Indigenous People
+For more information visit the International Day of the World's Indigenous Peoples.

-7 September 2016 - Indigenous Literacy Day
+5 September - Indigenous Literacy Day

-is held to raise literacy levels and improve the lives and opportunities of Indigenous Australians living in remote and isolated regions.
+Indigenous Literacy Day is held to raise literacy levels and improve the lives and opportunities of Indigenous Australians living in remote and isolated regions.